KsrVinay/syncanvas/README.md

 # ✨ SyncCanvas — Real-Time Collaborative Whiteboard
 ### Built by **Sri Ram Vinay**

-SyncCanvas is a real-time collaborative whiteboard that lets multiple users draw together instantly in the same room.
+SyncCanvas is a real-time collaborative whiteboard that allows multiple users to draw, share ideas, and collaborate inside a common room.
-It supports live drawing, cursor tracking, clearing the board, and room-based collaboration — all powered by WebSockets.
+It supports live drawing, cursor tracking, clearing the board, and smooth real-time interactions using WebSockets.

-This project was built end-to-end using **React + Vite** for the frontend and **FastAPI + WebSockets** for the backend.
+The frontend is built using **React + Vite**, and the backend uses **FastAPI + WebSockets**.
-The backend is deployed on **Render**, and the frontend on **Vercel**.
+The system is fully deployed using **Vercel** (frontend) and **Render** (backend).

 ---